Southern Sindh province Governor in Pakistan tests positive for coronavirus

-Governor of Pakistan’s southern Sindh province, a very close aide of Prime Minister Imran Khan, has tested positive for the deadly coronavirus, his party said on Monday.
+Governor of Pakistan’s southern Sindh province Imran Ismail, a very close aide of Prime Minister Imran Khan, has tested positive for the deadly coronavirus, his party said on Monday.

-A stalwart of the ruling Pakistan Tehreek-e-Insaaf, Ismail said he was prepared to fight it out.

 The death toll due to the coronavirus rose to 293 in Pakistan while the total number of cases jumped to 13,947 on Monday.